Danielle Steer: Club career

 In 2022, she played with Varsity FC in League1 British Columbia.
 On June 7, 2022, she scored two goals in a 3–0 victory over Altitude FC.

 In January 2023, she signed her first professional contract with Australian A-League Women club Western United.
 She made her debut on January 11 against Sydney FC.
 She scored her first goal on January 28 against Canberra United FC.

 In May 2023, after the end of the Australian season, she returned to League1 British Columbia, joining her former team, who re-branded to Nautsa’mawt FC (previously Varsity FC).

 In September 2023, she signed with Turkish Women's Football Super League club Fenerbahçe.
 On December 10, 2023, she scored the only goal in a 1-0 victory over Trabzonspor.
 On January 17, 2024, she terminated her contract with the club by mutual consent.

 In July 2024, Steer signed with Treaty United in the League of Ireland Women's Premier Division.

 In March 2025, she signed with Northern Super League club Calgary Wild FC.
 On April 16, 2025, she came on as a substitute in the league's inaugural game, a 1-0 defeat to Vancouver Rise FC.
 She scored her first goal on June 14, 2025 against AFC Toronto.
+After the 2025 season, the Wild announced that Steer had been released.